Draxeytina/Covid-19-data/README.md

 # Covid-19-Data
 An single-paged application that utilizes real-time covid data from the API.
-A user can view statistics according to country.
+A user can view latest updated statistics according to the African region.
 Built with React and Redux.
 ## Built With
 - React
 - Redux